mdyssr/prayer-times-app/README.md

 ## Prayer Times App

-An application which will let you know the hijri date and the prayer times in your area
+An application that shows Islamic hijri date and the Islamic prayer times in your area

 Made by Muhamamd Yasser @ the 2022